mgnfy-view/nft-giveaway/README.md

 Depending on the network you want to deploy the giveaway to (I highly advise against deploying on mainnet), you'll need the following values:

--   RPC URL: You can get this from [Alchemy](https://www.alchemy.com/) or [Infura](https://www.infura.io/) for any of your preferred testnet
+-   RPC URL: you can get this from [Alchemy](https://www.alchemy.com/) or [Infura](https://www.infura.io/) for any of your preferred testnet
--   Private key for one of your accounts: Create your MetaMask wallet and get your private key from there
+-   Private key for one of your accounts: create your MetaMask wallet and get your private key from there, this private key will be used to deploy the contract and fund it with LINK tokens.
+Ensure that it has enough ETH and LINK balance
--   Private key for another account: Optional
+-   Private key for another account: optional
--   NFT metadata hash: You'll need to upload your NFT metadata to IPFS and get its hash
+-   NFT metadata hash: you'll need to upload your NFT metadata to IPFS and get its hash

 Set these values correctly in the `.env.template` file in the top level of the project, and rename the file to `.env`, and bring them in your `hardhat.config.js` file.
 An example configuration for the Sepolia testnet is given in the same file.

 You'll also need to configure the `helper.config.js` file.
 Make sure you have the ID of the testnet you're deploying to.
 In the networkConfig object in `helper.config.js`, add the testnet ID as the key, and add the object containing configuration details as the value for the testnet ID.
 You'll need:

--   name: Name of the testnet
+-   name: name of the testnet
--   blockConfirmations: The number of blocks you want to wait during deployment (6 is generally a good number)
+-   blockConfirmations: the number of blocks you want to wait during deployment (6 is generally a good number)
--   keyHash: The amount of gas you want to spend on each random word request
+-   keyHash: the amount of gas you want to spend on each random word request
--   callbackGasLimit: The maximum gas limit for fulfillRandomWords function
+-   callbackGasLimit: the maximum gas limit for fulfillRandomWords function
--   interval: The time in seconds after which to pick a winner
+-   interval: the time in seconds after which to pick a winner
--   vrfCoordinatorAddress: The address of Chainlink's VRFCoordinator for your preferred testnet
+-   vrfCoordinatorAddress: the address of Chainlink's VRFCoordinator for your preferred testnet
--   linkTokenAddress: The address of the LINK token contract for your preferred document
+-   linkTokenAddress: the address of the LINK token contract for your preferred document
--   upkeepContractAddress: The address of the Chainlink registrar for your preferred network
+-   upkeepContractAddress: the address of the Chainlink registrar for your preferred network
--   fundLinkAmountForSubscription: The amount of LINK tokens to fund the subscription ID dynamically created by the contract on deployment
+-   fundLinkAmountForSubscription: the amount of LINK tokens to fund the subscription ID dynamically created by the contract on deployment
--   fundLinkAmountForUpkeep: The amount of LINK tokens to fund the upkeep
+-   fundLinkAmountForUpkeep: the amount of LINK tokens to fund the upkeep

 An example configuration for the Sepolia testnet (ID: 11155111) is given in the `helper.config.js` file.
 You can get more details about these values at [Chainlink VRF docs](https://docs.chain.link/vrf) and [Chainlink Automation docs](https://docs.chain.link/chainlink-automation).